Spay/Neuter Frequently Asked Questions

 How much does spay/neuter cost?

-The cost for dogs is between $100-$150 and cast $35-$75.
+The cost for dogs starts at $150 and cats $100.
 As a nonprofit we work hard to secure grant funding to offer even further discounts on spay/neuter so be sure to check our services for the most up-to-date pricing.

 Is spay/neuter painful for my pet?